Metro: Anvers; Abessess; Pigalle; Château Rouge

 The Romans had built temples to Mercury and Mars on this hill and they didn't take kindly to Christians moving in.

-Legend has it that St. Denis went on to pick up his head, wash it off and carry it 8 kilometers (about 4 miles) to the north to what is now the town of St. Denis before he finally dropped.
+Legend has it that at his decapitation, St. Denis went on to pick up his head, wash it off and carry it 8 kilometers (about 4 miles) to the north to what is now the town of St. Denis before he finally dropped.
 A shrine was built on the spot which became part of the Abbey of St. Denis built by Dagobert I. This was later replaced by the beautiful Basilica of St. Denis, construction of which began in 1136 and is considered the first gothic cathedral.
 This basilica became the place of burial of the kings of France.
 Most of the French kings from Dagobert I (reign 629-639) to Louis XVIII (reign 1814-1824) are buried here.